 Pynsee python package contains tools to easily search and download French data from INSEE and IGN APIs

-Pypi Version Conda Forge Version Build Status Examples Tests Codecov test coverage Documentation Status Python versions Code formatting License Latest Release Date PyPi Downloads
+Pypi Version Conda Forge Version Coverage Status Tests Status Documentation Status Python versions Code formatting License Latest Release Date PyPi Downloads

 This package is a contribution to reproducible research and public data transparency.
 It benefits from the developments made by teams working on APIs at INSEE and IGN.